 Both are worth knowing.
 Neither belongs in this race.

-KMP doesn’t make the platforms the same.
-It never claimed to.
-What it does is move the business logic above the platform boundary, so the engine is shared, even when the cockpit isn’t.
+KMP doesn’t make the platforms the same — it never claimed to.
+What it does is move the business logic above the platform boundary, so the engine is shared even when the cockpit isn’t.

-That’s the real insight.
-Compose and SwiftUI have different ways of handling what happens off-screen, different side effect APIs, different levels of abstraction, different philosophies about how much machinery to show you.
-But they’re reacting to the same events, managing the same lifecycle moments, and serving the same ViewModel.
+Your ItemListViewModel in commonMain never changed.
+It emitted state, responded to function calls, and let the UI figure out the controls.
+Compose and SwiftUI have different side effect APIs, different levels of abstraction, different philosophies about how much machinery to show you.
+But they’re reacting to the same events and serving the same ViewModel.

 Same track.
-Same engine.
 Different cockpits.